This article was originally published in 2015 and has been completely updated in 2020.

 You may ask why you should become involved in operational communication.
 After all, it should be an operational responsibility.
 The answer is that workplace communication is probably the most important communication of all—because it directly affects profitability, or in the case of government entities, their efficiency and effectiveness.
 And if operational managers aren’t addressing operational miscommunication problems, then it is legitimate for communicators to initiate action in everyone’s interests.

-It is probably wise to first get clearance from your CEO and senior management to follow up such situations, or you may be perceived to be interfering in operational areas outside your responsibility.
+It would be wise to first get clearance from your CEO and senior management to follow up such situations, or you may be perceived to be interfering in operational areas outside your responsibility.

 Operational miscommunication is widespread.
 Staff, especially frontline staff, in any workplace will volunteer many examples of delays, duplication and unnecessary cost.
 Public relations staff would also have observed many examples of workplace miscommunication.
 The bigger the organization, the bigger the waste.
 The most common occurrences take place during changeover of shift, between divisions, and between head office staff and branch staff or field staff.